mericdemirors/icas/README.md

 * representatives clustered with best model
 * cluster folders are merged according to their representatives belonging cluster

 In deep learning pipeline, main flow is preserved.
-Only the underlying structure for computations such as image feature extraction(done by extracting latent representation of images) and similarity calculation(done by clustering models) are changed.
+Only the underlying structure for computations such as image feature extraction(done by feature extractor deep learning models) and similarity calculation(done by clustering models) are changed.

 Main Flow(hard cornered item means a folder in computer, soft cornered item means a variable held storage during run time):
 ![main_flow](images/main_flow.png)